 – “I’ll take a practice test, but I’ll skip the A.W.A. (since writing is easy) and the I.R. section, since it doesn’t really count.”

 Here’s the problem.
 On test day, your adrenaline and stress levels are going to be through the roof.
-The test is going to begin with the A.W.A. and I.R. sections, and by the time you GET to the “real” parts of the test…you are not going to have as much energy as you did during your practice sessions.
+The test is going to have ALL of the sections that you need to plow through…and if you don’t practice doing the whole enchilada in advance, you are not going to have as much energy as you did during your practice sessions.
 Even if those sections do not require as much energy as the quant & verbal sections, they DO require some energy.

 Have you ever watched an Olympic race on t.v., and see a runner initially SPRINT out of the starting blocks, only to quickly lose steam and fall to last place by the end?
 This is exactly what happens to people who DON’T do FULL LENGTH prep tests.
 To keep with the race analogy: a marathon is 26 miles.
 Most people who train for marathons will train for very long distances, in order to prepare their bodies to endure THAT much running, ALL in one day.